Periodic Update Process (PUP)

 11. I will strive to live a balanced life that honors my commitments to my family and friends, providing for sufficient privacy and quality time together.

-• Upon completing the PUP meeting with your Periodic Update Reviewers fill in the fields on the following screens:
+Once you have completed the PUP meeting with your Periodic Update Reviewers, fill in the fields on the following screens:

 • Confirmation Form